GatienBouyer/fastgedcom/README.md

 A lightweight tool to easily parse, browse and edit gedcom files.

-Install FastGedcom using pip from [its PyPI page](https://pypi.org/project/fastgedcom/):
+Install FastGedcom using pip from [the PyPI repository](https://pypi.org/project/fastgedcom/):
 ```bash
 pip install fastgedcom
 ```